pietervdvn/ALGT/src/Assets/Manual/Thesis/AbstractInterpretation1SyntaxProps.md

 ### Uniqueness of sequences

-When a parsetree is given, we want to be able to pinpoint exactly which syntactic form parsed it.
+When a parsetree is given, we want to be able to pinpoint exactly which syntactic form parsed it, as this can be used to minimize the set representation later on.
+ In order to do so, we expect the syntax not to contain duplicate sequences.

 	a ::= ... | "a" | ...
 	b ::= ... | "a" | ...